 Canada Revenue Agency does not consider the deemed disposition rule if you rent your basement or a room in your house.
 However, such an income should be of secondary nature and the main purpose of the property is for the taxpayer to live there.
 Further, there should be no structural changes and CCA claimed on that property.

-If you have recently sold or purchase a principal residence, or converted a principal residence to income property or vice versa.
+If you have recently sold or purchased a principal residence, or converted a principal residence to income property or vice versa.
 We can help to file income tax returns along with required elections.
 If you are a non-resident of Canada and own a principal residence in Canada, rules are a little bit complex as compared to Canadian residents, we can help to file your income tax return for non-residents in Canada as well.

 Maroof HS CPA Professional Corporation is a CPA firm located in the Greater Toronto Area providing comprehensive income tax services for individuals and corporations.
 Get in touch with us.